 The tropical climate and booming economy of the Philippines have made the country a popular destination for expatriates and companies in the process of expanding globally.
 But like any other country, the Philippines has specific laws regarding visas for foreign nationals who wish to live and work within its borders.

-What Kinds of Work Visas Are There in the Philippines?
+Types of Work Visas in the Philippines

 There are several types of visas available to foreign nationals seeking entry into the Philippines.
 Visas and permits for individuals coming to the Philippines for business or employment purposes include: